MBBCh, FRCS (Tr & Orth), PhD

 Areas of Interest include:

-Minimally invasive surgery; Keyhole Bunion; MICA; Scarf Osteotomy; Fusion; Weil osteotomy; Arthrodesis; Hallux valgus; Morton’s neuroma; Metatarsalgia; Key hole surgery; Toe deformity corrections; Hammer toe; Mallet toe; Curly toe; Foot tendon injuries; Tendinopathy; Tendonitis; Tendonosis; Stress fracture; Sesamoiditis; Trauma; Sports medicine; Flat foot reconstruction; Midfoot arthritis fusion; midfoot arthritis; High arch reconstruction; Ankle Trauma; Arthoscopy; Ankle arthroscopy; Soft tissue ankle; Instability Surgery; Keyhole; Ankle sprains; Cartilage injuries; Microfracture; OCD; Subtalar arthritis; Subtalar fusion; Subtalar arthroscopy; Achilles repair; Achilles Reconstruction; Plantar fasciitis; Peroneal tendon; Ankle tendon; Tight calf release; Zadeks; Achilles tendon Insertional Reconstruction; Bunion; Hallux Valgus; Tibialis posterior; Ingrown toe nail
+Minimally invasive surgery; Keyhole Bunion; MICA; Scarf Osteotomy; Fusion; Weil osteotomy; Arthrodesis; Hallux valgus; Morton’s neuroma; Metatarsalgia; Key hole surgery; Toe deformity corrections; Hammer toe; Mallet toe; Curly toe; Foot tendon injuries; Tendinopathy; Tendonitis; Tendinosis; Stress fracture; Sesamoiditis; Trauma; Sports medicine; Flat foot reconstruction; Midfoot arthritis fusion; midfoot arthritis; High arch reconstruction; Ankle Trauma; Arthroscopy; Ankle arthroscopy; Soft tissue ankle; Instability Surgery; Keyhole; Ankle sprains; Cartilage injuries; Microfracture; OCD; Subtalar arthritis; Subtalar fusion; Subtalar arthroscopy; Achilles repair; Achilles Reconstruction; Plantar fasciitis; Peroneal tendon; Ankle tendon; Tight calf release; Zadeks; Achilles tendon Insertional Reconstruction; Bunion; Hallux Valgus; Tibialis posterior; Ingrown toe nail

 General Medical Council